onurserce/DVPtools/README.md

 1) Initiate the DVP GUI (located under DeepVisualProteomics/gui) `python path/to/gui.py`
 2) Create a new project by choosing a location and giving it a name (or load an existing project from a project config.yaml file)

+## Some notes
+- DVPtools_dev.yaml file is the environment file that has additional data analysis packages (e.g. gseapy)